 Internal walls

 Repair category 1

 Notes No significant defects evident.

-There is timber cladding to wall surfaces within the sun lounge.
-This may represents a fire hazard.

 Floors including sub-floors

 Repair category 1

-Notes No significant defects evident.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Evidence of damp and rot to the flooring in the conservatory.

 Internal joinery and kitchen fittings

-Repair category 1
+Repair category 2

-Notes Kitchen base and wall units are dated although serviceable.
-An ingoing owner may consider refitting the kitchen to a modern standards.
-Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
+Notes The kitchen units are serviceable although dated and an ongoing owner may consider refitting the kitchen to a modern standard.